György Lukács: History and Class Consciousness

 Written between 1919 and 1922 and published in 1923, Lukács's collection of essays History and Class Consciousness contributed to debates concerning Marxism and its relation to sociology, politics and philosophy.
 With this work, Lukács initiated the current of thought that came to be known as "Western Marxism".
 At Lukács' direction, there was no reprinting in his lifetime, making it rare and hard to acquire before 1968.
 Its return to prominence was aided by the social movements of the 1960s.

 The most important essay in Lukács's book introduces the concept of "reification".
-In capitalist societies, human properties, relations and actions are transformed into properties, relations and actions of man-produced things, which become independent of man and govern his life.
-These man-created things are then imagined to be originally independent of man.
+In capitalist societies, human properties, relations and actions are transformed into properties, relations and actions of human-produced things, which become independent of them and govern their life.
+These human-created things are then imagined to be originally independent of the human.
 Moreover, human beings are transformed into thing-like beings that do not behave in a human way but according to the laws of the thing-world.
 This essay is notable for reconstructing aspects of Marx's theory of alienation before the publication of the Economic and Philosophical Manuscripts of 1844 — the work in which Marx most clearly expounds the theory.

 Lukács also develops the Marxist theory of class consciousness - the distinction between the objective situation of a class and that class's subjective awareness of this situation.
 Lukács proffers a view of a class as an "historical imputed subject".
 An empirically existing class can successfully act only when it becomes conscious of its historical situation, i.e. when it transforms from a "class in itself" to a "class for itself".
 Lukács's theory of class consciousness has been influential within the sociology of knowledge.

 In his later career, Lukács repudiated the ideas of History and Class Consciousness, in particular the belief in the proletariat as a "subject-object of history" (1960 Postface to French translation).
 As late as 1925–1926, he still defended these ideas, in an unfinished manuscript, which he called Tailism and the Dialectic.
 It was not published until 1996 in Hungarian and English in 2000 under the title A Defence of History and Class Consciousness.